 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-In the blink of an eye, summertime is over and once again, it’s cold and flu season.
+‘Tis the season to think about immunity…it’s time to protect against cold and flu.
 If you’ve got young children or grandchildren in school or day care, fly often or take public transportation to work or school, live in a nursing home, or work in a public place, your chances of catching the common cold or influenza (“the flu”) are pretty high.
 Hence, prevention is key (I’ll get to that below).

 Cold vs. Flu Symptoms

 Both the common cold and the flu are transmitted two ways: person to person, usually through droplets in the air when a sick person coughs or sneezes; and by coming into contact with surfaces that have the viruses on them and then touching your eyes, nose, or mouth.
 Young children are especially adept at spreading such viruses through both means of transmission, though germs are known to spread pretty fast through offices too.

 Symptoms of a cold can take up to three days to appear after exposure to the virus.
 The most common symptoms include:

 - Mild fatigue or tiredness

 Influenza symptoms appear suddenly and are much more severe than those of the common cold.
 Another key difference between cold and flu is that most people develop a high fever with flu, which usually doesn’t happen with a cold.
 Other signs of flu include: